snpeek/snpeek.github.io/README.md

 A quick overview of available scripts in the `package.json` file:

-- `test`: Execute tests with Mocha.
+- `test`: Execute tests with vitest.
 - `build`: Build the production version of the application.
 - `dev`: Build the development version of the application.
-- `watch`: Auto recompile files upon changes.
-- `start`: Serve the `public` folder on a local HTTP server.
 - `gh-deploy-init` and `gh-deploy`: Commands for deploying to GitHub Pages.
 - `generate-data`: Utilize mock data scripts for development/testing.